 How To Update And Delete WordPress Plugins

-Why Many WordPress Plugins Need Regular Upgrading
+Why WordPress Plugins Need Regular Upgrading

-You can also check how many plugins need to be updated from your WordPress Admin Toolbar (the screenshot below shows that nine plugins need updating) …
+You can also check how many plugins need updating from your WordPress Admin Toolbar (in the screenshot below, you can see how many plugins need updating) …

-Let’s start by learning how to update one WordPress plugin at a time.
+Let’s start by learning how to upgrade individual plugins.

-In your admin menu, select Plugins > Installed Plugins …
+In your main menu, select Plugins > Installed Plugins …

 (WordPress Plugins Section)